abhshkdz/abhshkdz.github.io/_pages/about.md

 I am a Computer Science Ph.D. student at Georgia Tech, advised by [Prof. Dhruv Batra][2] and a member of the [Machine Learning and Perception Lab][1].
 My research interests focus on the development of deep learning models and its applications in computer vision and natural language processing.
-A PDF version of my CV is available [here][33].
+Before transferring to Georgia Tech,

-Prior to transferring to Georgia Tech following my advisor's [move][32], I spent one wonderful year at Virginia Tech as an intern and later as a graduate student working with Prof. Batra.
+I spent one wonderful year at Virginia Tech as an intern and later as a graduate student working with Prof. Batra.

-I've had the privilege of collaborating with
+My CV is available [here][33].

-[Prof. Geoffrey Goodhill][4] and [Lilach Avitan][5] (postdoctoral research fellow) as an intern at the [Goodhill Lab][6], Queensland Brain Institute, where I studied neural coding in zebrafish tectum.
+Prior to joining grad school, I had the privilege of collaborating with [Prof. Geoffrey Goodhill][4] and [Lilach Avitan][5] (postdoctoral research fellow) as an intern at the [Goodhill Lab][6], Queensland Brain Institute, where I studied neural coding in zebrafish tectum.